teusink/Home-Security-by-Pi/4-Maintenance.md

 ### Automated audit weekly after patching
 To really stay on par with new found weaknesses on your Pi, create a weekly audit on your system.
-- Create a script called `pi-audit.sh` and place it in the Pi's home folder.
-You can find the contents of the script here: https://github.com/teusink/Secure-my-Pi/blob/master/pi-audit.sh
+- Create a script called [pi-audit.sh](https://github.com/teusink/Secure-my-Pi/blob/master/scripts/pi-audit.sh) and place it in the Pi's home folder.
 - Edit your crontab to plan a regular execution of the script using `crontab -e`.
 - Add this line: `0 6 * * MON sudo bash /home/pi/pi-audit.sh >/home/pi/pi-audit.log 2>&1`.
 This line means that it will do an audit every Monday at 6 am and it outputs it logs (including errors!) to a log file.
 - Add this line: `0 7 * * MON sudo /usr/sbin/ssmtp dummy@example.com < /home/pi/pi-audit.log `.
 This line means that the log-file created in the update above will be emailed to you every Monday at 7 am.